influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/monitoring-dashboards/dashboard-oss-monitoring.md

 > **Note:** The queries below use the `_internal` database, which is enabled by default on InfluxDB OSS instances.

-## Continuous Queries Executed Per Minute
+## Continuous Queries Executed / Minute

 ### Description